Introduction

 Alternatively, we also may use Cucumber Expressions for the same purpose (less powerful, but much more readable):

-extern crate cucumber; extern crate futures; use cucumber::{given, then, when, World}; #[derive(Debug, Default)] struct Cat { pub hungry: bool, } impl Cat { fn feed(&mut self) { self.hungry = false; } } #[derive(Debug, Default, World)] pub struct AnimalWorld { cat: Cat, } #[given(expr = "a {word} cat")] fn hungry_cat(world: &mut AnimalWorld, state: String) { match state.as_str() { "hungry" => world.cat.hungry = true, "satiated" => world.cat.hungry = false, s => panic!("expected 'hungry' or 'satiated', found: {s}"), } } #[when("I feed the cat")] fn feed_cat(world: &mut AnimalWorld) { world.cat.feed(); } #[then("the cat is not hungry")] fn cat_is_fed(world: &mut AnimalWorld) { assert!(!world.cat.hungry); } fn main() { futures::executor::block_on(AnimalWorld::run( "tests/features/book/quickstart/simple.feature", )); }
+extern crate cucumber; extern crate futures; use cucumber::{given, then, when, World}; #[derive(Debug, Default)] struct Cat { pub hungry: bool, } impl Cat { fn feed(&mut self) { self.hungry = false; } } #[derive(Debug, Default, World)] pub struct AnimalWorld { cat: Cat, } #[given(expr = "a {word} cat")] fn hungry_cat(world: &mut AnimalWorld, state: String) { match state.as_str() { "hungry" => world.cat.hungry = true, "satiated" => world.cat.hungry = false, s => panic!("expected 'hungry' or 'satiated', found: {s}"), } } #[when("I feed the cat")] fn feed_cat(world: &mut AnimalWorld) { world.cat.feed(); } #[then("the cat is not hungry")] fn cat_is_fed(world: &mut AnimalWorld) { assert!(!world.cat.hungry); } fn main() { futures::executor::block_on(AnimalWorld::run( "tests/features/book/quickstart/concurrent.feature", )); }

 A contrived example, but it demonstrates that steps can be reused as long as they are sufficiently precise in both their description and implementation.
 If, for example, the wording for our Then